Main menu

 5. Smoother Workflow

-Teams that share tools and objectives avoid duplication of work.
-This saves time and money.
+Teams that share tools and goals avoid duplicate work.
+This saves time and money and makes work run more smoothly.

 Top Best Practices for Driving Cross-Functional Team Success